Anthonyzou/481/asn2/README.md

 To build the system
 run `./cmds build`
-The resulting binaryes will be in the release folder
+The resulting binaries will be in the release folder

 # Requirements
 boost